 Students who seek summer public interest internships in non-profit and government agencies will find that it is quite common for these positions to be unpaid--though fortunately, there are a number of school sponsored and outside programs that offer law students a stipend to fund their summer work.

-In addition to EJF, Georgetown students can take advantage of several external (non-Georgetown) funding programs that provide stipends to students once they have secured an unpaid summer internship and programs that provide a stipend for their internship programs.
+In addition to Georgetown's Guaranteed Public Service Summer Funding programs, students can take advantage of several external (non-Georgetown) funding programs that provide stipends to students once they have secured an unpaid summer internship and programs that provide a stipend for their internship programs.
 These programs run the gamut from location based to issue based funding.
-PSJD.org maintains two lists of these opportunities in their Funding and Debt section, one for specific geographic areas and one with nation-wide programs.